mmckegg/soundbank-overdrive/README.md

 A simple audio distortion effect based on wave shaping with automatable filter and gain controls.

-Based on Nick Thomson's [Overdrive](https://github.com/nick-thompson/wa-overdrive), but modified to allow direct AudioParam manipulation allowing easy automation and modulation.
+Based on Nick Thompson's [Overdrive](https://github.com/nick-thompson/wa-overdrive), but modified to allow direct AudioParam manipulation allowing easy automation and modulation.

 ## Install